RetroSteve0/cs-devbox/README.md

 .devcontainer/setup.sh
 ```

-This script will seamlessly guide you through the creation of a new user, system updates, and the generation of an SSH key for GitHub integration.
+This script will seamlessly guide you through the creation of a new user, system updates, and a series of customization options, including the generation of an SSH key for GitHub integration, installing Node Version Manager, Node.js, Pyenv, Python, and Pipx.

 > Note: While using third-party scripts, exercise caution to ensure there's no malicious code.